codingsoo/REST_Go/README.md

 ### Check the basic functionality

-In this section, we give instructions to check the basic functionality of this artifact.
+In this section, we give detailed instructions to check the basic functionality of this artifact.
 We show how our tool works with project-tracking-system service.

 ### Requirements

 We used Google Cloud e2-standard-4 machines running Ubuntu 20.04 for this project, but any platform with the requirements below would work.
+The setup script is tested in Google Cloud e2-standard-4 (Ubuntu 20.04).

-- Requirements: Java8, Java11, Git, Sudo, Wget, Zip, Unzip, MVN, Gradle, Python3.8-pip, Virtualenv, NodeJS v10.19, and Docker 20.10.
+- Requirements: Java8, Java11, Git, Sudo, Wget, zip, unzip, MVN, Gradle, Python3.8-pip, Virtualenv, NodeJS v10.19, and Docker 20.10.

 ### Setup

-The setup script is tested in Google Cloud e2-standard-4 (Ubuntu 20.04).
-You can manually set up the requirements, but you can use the setup script if you are using the same environment as us.
+You can manually set up the requirements, but if you are using the same environment we are using, you should be able to simply type the command below

 ```
 cd REST_Go # Go to the root directory
 sh small_setup.sh
 ```

-It will take around 18 minutes and 30 seconds.
+It will take around 20 minutes for the script to complete.

 ### Run

-You can run the service and tool using run_small.py.
-The python script runs the service for six minutes.
+You can run the service and tool using run_small.py, a python script that runs the service for six minutes.
-You should have the tool name and port number.
-Possible tool names can be evomaster-whitebox, evomaster-blackbox, restler, restest, resttestgen, bboxrt, schemathesis, dredd, tcases, and apifuzzer.
+You can select tool name and port name, where possible tool names are: evomaster-whitebox, evomaster-blackbox, restler, restest, resttestgen, bboxrt, schemathesis, dredd, tcases, and apifuzzer.
+You can pick any available port number for the port name.
 The port number is for collecting the achieved code coverage.
-You can pick any available port number which is not in use.
-Before running the script, please make sure you are using the virtualenv.
+Before running the script, make sure you are using the virtualenv.
-Also, you should not remove previous sessions if you have.
-You can refer to the `Stop Session` section for this information.

 ```
 source venv/bin/activate